Avaya (NYSE:AVYA) Shares Gap Down to $22.74

 Separately, Zacks Investment Research downgraded shares of Avaya from a “hold” rating to a “sell” rating in a research note on Thursday, August 5th.
 One analyst has rated the stock with a sell rating, three have assigned a hold rating and seven have assigned a buy rating to the stock.
 The stock presently has an average rating of “Buy” and an average target price of $28.27.

-Several hedge funds and other institutional investors have recently bought and sold shares of AVYA.
-River Road Asset Management LLC boosted its holdings in shares of Avaya by 77.0% in the 2nd quarter.
-River Road Asset Management LLC now owns 8,055,348 shares of the company’s stock valued at $216,689,000 after buying an additional 3,504,405 shares during the period.
-Acuitas Investments LLC boosted its holdings in shares of Avaya by 2,590.0% in the 2nd quarter.
-Acuitas Investments LLC now owns 2,423,475 shares of the company’s stock valued at $90,000 after buying an additional 2,333,383 shares during the period.
-FMR LLC acquired a new position in shares of Avaya in the 1st quarter valued at about $20,120,000.
-American Century Companies Inc. boosted its holdings in shares of Avaya by 84.1% in the 2nd quarter.
-American Century Companies Inc. now owns 2,445,300 shares of the company’s stock valued at $65,779,000 after buying an additional 1,116,936 shares during the period.
-Finally, Norges Bank acquired a new position in shares of Avaya in the 4th quarter valued at about $19,890,000.
+A number of institutional investors have recently bought and sold shares of AVYA.
+River Road Asset Management LLC boosted its stake in Avaya by 77.0% during the 2nd quarter.
+River Road Asset Management LLC now owns 8,055,348 shares of the company’s stock valued at $216,689,000 after purchasing an additional 3,504,405 shares during the period.
+Acuitas Investments LLC raised its position in shares of Avaya by 2,590.0% during the 2nd quarter.
+Acuitas Investments LLC now owns 2,423,475 shares of the company’s stock worth $90,000 after buying an additional 2,333,383 shares in the last quarter.
+FMR LLC bought a new stake in shares of Avaya during the 1st quarter worth about $20,120,000.
+American Century Companies Inc. raised its position in shares of Avaya by 84.1% during the 2nd quarter.
+American Century Companies Inc. now owns 2,445,300 shares of the company’s stock worth $65,779,000 after buying an additional 1,116,936 shares in the last quarter.
+Finally, Norges Bank bought a new stake in shares of Avaya during the 4th quarter worth about $19,890,000.

 About Avaya (NYSE:AVYA)